31 March 2008

 Five hours had passed since the accident, and James Darcey was in great pain.
 He was finally admitted to the poor-house, where the limb was set.
 But the incredible heat of that July day, combined with the exhaustion and delay in treatment, was too much for him, and he died two days later.
 He was just 50 years old.

 The citizens of Somerville were justly embarrassed at the treatment he was given, calling it inhuman.
-We've come a long way in 128 years.
-I guess.
+According to the New York Times, the Catholics of Raritan arranged for his burial in their town.

 17 March 2008